How would you like to have juice produced from your own fruit?

 Bring your fruit to us at Welham Wold Farm.
 You can find a map of our location on our contact us page.
 Please make sure that your fruit container(s) is clearly marked with your name and, if we are not there when you deliver your fruit, please put it into one of the large containers at the front of the buildings.
 Back to the top

 You drop your fruit off with us on the agreed date in clearly marked containers.
 We then wash your fruit to make sure that it’s clean.
 Once the fruit is cleaned it is pulped and pressed.
 A small quantity of ascorbic acid, (vitamin c), is added to the juice to prevent it discolouring before the juice is pumped into bottles, capped and pasteurised.
 In the case of Pear Juice, we may need to add a small quantity of citric acid if the pH of the juice is too high to pasteurise safely.

-Once dry, the bottles are security sealed with a shrink capsule over the cap and/or boxing up we will do that for you.
+If you have chosen the optional shrink capsule for over the cap and/or boxing up we will do that for you.
 We will then give you a ring to let you know they are ready for collection.

 We don’t filter away any of the goodness in your juice nor do we add in any nasty preservatives, water or sugar.
 We guarantee the juice you take away is from your fruit and your fruit only.
 Back to the top

-The apple / pear to juice ratio varies from year to year and variety to variety as well varying due to the ripeness and quality of the fruit you bring, so we can’t easily advise what quantity of juice you will get back.
+The apple / pear to juice ratio varies from year to year and variety to variety as well varying due to the ripeness and quality of the fruit you bring, so we can’t easily advise exactly what quantity of juice you will get back.

 Quantity of juice wise, approximately 1 kg of fruit will give 0.7 litre of juice.